elasticluster/elasticluster/docs/configure.rst

 ``cluster/<clustername>``
   override configuration for specific group of nodes within a cluster

+``storage``
+  usually not needed, allow to specify a custom path for the storage directory and the default storage type.

 You must define at least one for each section types in order to have a valid configuration file.